krynecouk/cheatsheets/redux.md

   }
 }
 ```

-> `mapDispatchToProps` may be an object where each field is an action creator.
+> `mapDispatchToProps` may be an object where each field is an action creator...

-> It automatically binds action creator to `props`.

-> React-Redux binds the dispatch of your store to each of the action creators using `bindActionCreators`.

 ```js
 import { addTodo, deleteTodo, toggleTodo } from './actionCreators'